Visyond/website-hugo/site/content/solutions-new/test.md

 watchVideoURL: 'https://www.youtube.com/embed/4uZ7bKc91WE'
 requestURL: /request
 bgImage: /img/partners-hero cut.jpg
+topTitle: >-
+  Data Analysis Software - An Elegant Solution for Analyzing Spreadsheet Data as a Team and Answering Questions On-The-Fly
+WhyVisyondImage: /img/vhome designer image draft (3).png
 infoBlockFirst:
   - descr: "* Add multiple assumptions (without erasing existing ones) to any cell and combine them into scenarios\r\n* Create as many scenarios as you like without the chaos of multiple files and model versions\r\n* Visualize and compare all the scenarios with in real time\r\n* Retrieve supporting documents instantaneously from inside the cell\r\n"
     files: